Norfolk and Western 611: Second mainline excursion service

 In 2011, NS CEO Wick Moorman brought back the steam program under the name 21st Century Steam, leading to speculation that No. 611, nicknamed the Queen of Steam, might again be restored to operating condition.
 On February 22, 2013, VMT executive director Bev Fitzpatrick and the officials formed the Fire Up 611! committee to study the feasibility of returning the locomotive to active service.
 Three of its members had worked with No. 611 since the 1980s and 1990s: chairman Preston Claytor, volunteer firewoman Cheri George, and Steam Operations Corporation president Scott Lindsay.
 On June 2, the VMT and NS tested No. 611's bearings and found that the locomotive was in excellent condition to be restored.
 On June 28, VMT officials launched the Fire Up 611! capital campaign.
 The group aimed to raise $3.5 million by the end of October to acquire a maintenance facility for the restoration.
 After they fell $1 million short, NS donated $1.5 million to the committee, drawing on the proceeds from the auction of a Mark Rothko painting.

 In March 2014, after raising money from nearly 3,000 donors in 18 countries, the Fire Up 611! committee struck a deal with the North Carolina Transportation Museum (NCTM) in Spencer, North Carolina, to use the ex-SOU Bob Julian roundhouse to restore No. 611.
-The committee also made several key appointments to the locomotive's mechanical team, including three people who had previously worked with No. 611: ex-SOU general foreman of steam Douglas S. Karhan, ex-NS steam department foreman Robert Yuill, and NS senior general foreman Bob Saxton.
+The committee also made several key appointments to the locomotive's mechanical team, including three people who had previously worked with No. 611: ex-SOU general foreman of steam Douglas S. Karhan, ex-NS steam department foreman Robert Yuill, and then NS senior general foreman Bob Saxton.